Domestic USA Free Shipping on Retail Orders over $120

 What is CBC?
 CBC, or cannabichromene, is another non-intoxicating (non psychotropic) cannabinoid found in cannabis plants.
 Like CBG, CBC is also considered a minor cannabinoid and is typically found in lower concentrations compared to THC and CBD.

-CBC is formed through the enzymatic conversion of cannabigerolic acid (CBGA) in the cannabis plant.
+CBC forms through the enzymatic conversion of cannabigerolic acid (CBGA) in the cannabis plant.
 It is known for its interaction with the endocannabinoid system, although its effects are not as well-studied as those of THC and CBD.

 Research suggests that CBC may have various potential therapeutic properties.
-It is believed to have anti-inflammatory effects and may help in conditions related to inflammation, such as arthritis.
+People believe it has anti-inflammatory effects and may help with conditions related to inflammation, such as arthritis.
 Preliminary studies on animal models have also shown that CBC might have analgesic (pain-relieving) and antidepressant properties, as well as antimicrobial and antifungal properties.

-Additionally, CBC is known to interact with receptors in the brain that are related to neurogenesis, the process of generating new neurons.
+Additionally, CBC interacts with receptors in the brain related to neurogenesis, the process of generating new neurons.
 This suggests that CBC may have neuroprotective properties and could potentially play a role in promoting brain health.

 ATLAS SEED NEWSLETTER